For those curious about the path from bean to bar, take a look at this concise brief overview.

 Other makers use two separate machines, a grinder of some sort (roll refiner) and a conche.
 A conche is a machine that further develops the flavour of the cacao.
 It allows the harsh volatile aromas, especially the acidic ones, to evaporate, leaving behind the more favorable aromas such as cherry, plum, or toast.

 However, over conching will turn the chocolate quite bland, as not only will the harsh aromas evaporate, but the favorable ones as well.
 This is a concept some makers who use "bulk" cacao (cacao that is more bitter and less flavourful) use to remove the off flavours from the cocoa beans and the over roasting.
 This is one reason why chocolate sold in supermarkets hold one flavour, chocolate.
-They often conche it longer to make up for the fact that they used astringent over roasted cocoa beans.
+They often conche it longer to make up for the fact that they used bitter over roasted cocoa beans.
 Chocolate made by craft and artisan makers is often more vibrant, tasting like chocolate yet with additional notes such as cherry, plum, toast, and even hazelnut.
 All these aromas come from the cocoa bean itself and how it was processed, they are not added into the chocolate.

 After the conche or melanger, the chocolate is poured into blocks and allowed to rest for a few months or so, according to the makers preference.